DENSO to shut down next January, layoffs expected in July-August

 “The folks at DENSO working there have great skills and great experience in the manufacturing environment,” Hufford said.
 “They will just need to be re-placed into new opportunities and get trained up into their protocols.”

-ENC Alliance, which owns Indigreen, where the plant is located, will help DENSO with the sale of the building and locating new business to occupy it at a later date.
+ENC Alliance, which owns Indigreen Corporate Park, where the plant is located, will help DENSO with the sale of the building and locating new business to occupy it at a later date.

-Bridgette LaRose, manager of Corporate Communications for DENSO, relayed the following statement on behalf of the company.
+Bridgette LaRose, manager of Corporate Communications for DENSO, relayed the statement on behalf of the company but had no further comment.

-"In an effort to optimize its North American manufacturing operations, DENSO announced plans to wind down production at its Greenville North Carolina facility by Jan.
-2023.
-While Denso continues to develop and manufacture a range of small motors, we will consolidate small motor products to suitable DENSO locations that can support multi-product business to remain efficient and meet customer needs.
-Greenville employees will have the opportunity to pursue open positions at other DENSO facilities across North America.
-Other employees will be offered competitive severance packages and support as they transition to new opportunities."
+The Japanese-owned facility opened as ASMO Greenville in 1995.
+It was honored by the Pitt County Development Commission as industry of the year in 2005.

+With a workforce as high as 900, the company and its employees have been integral to the community with their support of charities like the United Way, Red Cross, March of Dimes and Children’s Miracle Network.